aschenbrenera/pf2e_rules/PF2e/Actions & Activities/Encounter/Movement/Fly.md

 ## Mechanical Rules

 - You move through the air up to your fly Speed.
-- Moving upward (straight up or diagonally) uses the rules for moving through [[Difficult terrain]].
+- Moving upward (straight up or diagonally) uses the rules for moving through [[Difficult Terrain]].
 - You can move straight down 10 feet for every 5 feet of movement you spend.
 - If you Fly to the ground, you don't take [[Falling|Falling Damage]].
 - You can use an action to Fly 0 feet to hover in place.